heabijay/crtcli/README.md

     - `crtcli app pkg fs pull` — Will download UsrPackage to the file system and apply the sorting and localization cleanup transforms defined in package.crtcli.toml.

-### workspace.crtcli.toml
+### .crtcli.toml

-The workspace.crtcli.toml file is an optional configuration file that allows you to configure crtcli's for use across multiple nested folders.
+The .crtcli.toml file is an optional configuration file that allows you to configure crtcli's for use across multiple nested folders.

-Location: workspace.crtcli.toml in the current directory or any parent directory.
+Location: .crtcli.toml in the current directory or any parent directory.

 Check [toml syntax here](https://toml.io/en/v1.0.0).